WackoCommander/smart-deal-notifier/README.md

 ## Components

 - **AWS Lambda**: Processes deals and triggers relevant actions.
-- **Amazon Comprehend**: Analyzes deal descriptions to extract keywords, and present the deal in user friendly terms.
+- **Amazon Bedrock**: Analyzes deal descriptions to extract keywords, and present the deal in user friendly terms.
 - **Amazon SNS**: Sends alerts when relevant deals are found.
 - **Amazon DynamoDB**: Tracks which deals have been seen to avoid duplicate notifications.